Inotila/by_ino_ati.1.0/README.md

 ![Am I responsive image](static/images/responsive.png)
 # by_ino_ati(Portfolio 4)

-This project is for my final submission for my forth milestone.
-The aim of the project is to code and deploy a responsive website using Java Script, python+ django, HTML and CSS.
+This project is for my final submission for my fifth milestone.
+The aim of the project is to code and deploy a responsive e-commerce website using Java Script, python+ django, HTML and CSS.

 ## About by_ino_ati